-Homemods.org is provided to you as a service of the Fall Prevention Center of Excellence, funded by the Archstone Foundation.
+homemods.org is provided to you as a service of the University of Southern California Leonard Davis School of Gerontology.
 The web site was originally created by the National Resource Center on Supportive Housing and Home Modification, with support from the Archstone Foundation.
-We are headquartered at the University of Southern California Andrus Gerontology Center.
+We are headquartered at the University of Southern California Andrus Gerontology Center in Los Angeles, California.

 What is Home Modification?
 Home modification refers to converting or adapting the environment in order to make performing tasks easier, reduce accidents, and support independent living.
 Home modification, ranging from low-cost to more expensive adaptations, includes removing hazards (e.g., clutter, throw rugs), adding special features or assistive devices (e.g., grab bars, ramps), moving furnishings, changing where activities occur (e.g., sleeping on the first instead of second floor) and renovations (e.g., installing a roll-in shower).
 In some cases, modifying the home may also require repairs such as improved wiring to eliminate the need for dangerous extension cords or fixing loose stair treads.